What the job involves

 Salary and benefits

 As a self-employed clinical animal behaviourist you decide what you charge and how frequently you see cases, as well as what other services you may offer such as follow-up remedial training or training classes.
-As an employed clinical animal behaviourist you can achieve a salary starting from £17,000.

 As you gain experience within the field you may be able to lecture on university courses with clinical animal behaviour programmes, and offer mentoring services to those joining the profession.
 You may also be paid for providing articles to magazines and journals, and this can extend your earnings potential.